Kendo: Ōji-waza

 If struck by an opponent's shinai, this technique sweeps up their shinai in a rising-slide motion, with the right (ura) or left (omote) side of the shinai.
 Then strike in the direction of their shinai, or at the opening resulting from their composure's collapse.
 This technique needs to be smooth.
-That is, don't separate the rising-slide motion and the upward-sweeping motion or it will not be successful.
+That is, do not separate the rising-slide motion and the upward-sweeping motion or it will not be successful.
 Valid strikes include: men-suriage-men, kote-suriage-men, men-suriage-do, kote-suriage-kote, and Tsuki-suriage-men.